-Trust is an integral part of a relationship and without it you cannot build team skills and strong relationships.Trusting their teammates and put their best efforts in gaining their teammates trust is one of the good team member skills.
-Trust is everything and if your teammates cannot trust you, you will fail to be a good team member.
+Trust is an integral part of a relationship and without it you cannot build team skills and strong relationships.Trusting their teammates and put their best efforts in gaining their teammates trust is one of the good team member skills and if your teammates cannot trust you, you will fail to be a good team member.
 Trust can be gained by integrity, transparency and consistency.

 8. Hold each other accountable: